infowagnerdomenik-jpg/Design-Engine-Plug-In-for-the-search-app/README.md

 ## 🛠️ Usage for Developers

-To use this engine in your own Flutter environment:
+To use this color engine in your own Flutter environment:

 1. Clone this repository.
 2. Add the path to your `pubspec.yaml`: